strapi/documentation/docusaurus/docs/user-docs/content-manager/writing-content.md

 <img src="/img/assets/content-manager/edit-view_component4.png" alt="Writing content for a component" width="80%" />

-Repeatable components are also a combination of fields, but they allow to creation of multiple component entries, all following the same combination of fields.
+Repeatable components are also a combination of fields, but they allow the creation of multiple component entries, all following the same combination of fields.

 To add a new entry and display its combination of fields: